Dr. Travis Thurston – About Naturopathic Medicine

-Naturopathic Medicine is a system of health optimization that uses natural substances to treat the patient and recognition that the patient’s mental, emotional, and physical states must all be treated for a lasting effect.
+Naturopathic Medicine is a system of health optimization that uses natural substances to treat the whole person.
+It’s imperative to recognize that the patient’s mental, emotional, and physical states must all be treated for a lasting effect.

 Though the term Naturopathy was coined in 1895, this type of medicine had been practiced for hundreds, if not thousands of years prior.
 In the mid and late 1800s in the United States, the standard medical schools taught herbal, homeopathic, and nutritional medicine along with surgery and other more heroic type medicines.